a-sharifov/SystemJsonVsAllPopularJsonLibrary.Benchmark/README.md

 #### Weaknesses:
 - Limited flexibility compared to more feature-rich libraries.
 - Serialization exclusively in UTF-8 format may not be optimal for all use cases, especially in multi-encoding environments.
+- more allocation.
+If you critical memory dont used this library

 #### Recommendations:
 - Ideal for high-performance applications where speed is of utmost importance and UTF-8 encoding is sufficient.
 - Not recommended for projects requiring extensive customization or support for multiple encoding formats.
 - Consider Utf8Json for scenarios where speed and UTF-8 compatibility are key requirements, but explore other options for broader feature sets and encoding support.

+---
 ### SpanJson

 #### Strengths: